Cavallo Hoof Boots

 Not sure why being barefoot is so beneficial?
 Allowing the hoof to remain natural has all the perks – and hoof boots allow you to do it without harming your horse.
 I have a whole page about it!

 Cavallo boots check all my boxes!
 Let me show you why.
+And if you’re interested in buying now, you can grab a coupon for 20% off.

 Easy to put on & take off